 But if you want to return to 2002-2003 and take a look at the PR that surrounded Stripped, the audacious new RCA Records release from Christina Aguilera, continue to read on.
 When I saw this site's domain was once again available I immediately bought it and decided to rebuild the site to it’s nostalgic self.
 By using archived content and some outside sources for images, I have attempted to bring back the spirit of the original 2002-2004 Christina Aguilera’s official fan club website.
 Please be indulgent, if it is not exactly as you remember it, not all images or pages were available.

 I remember when I first heard Stripped.
 I was in New York attending a conference about the use of medical data analytics and how it can revolutionize the entire healthcare industry.
-I was working for a progressive software development firm at the time.
-We had observed that there were three emerging trends for improving medical outcomes with the use of healthcare data analytics.
+As a salesforce.com consultant, I was working for a progressive software development firm at the time.
+We had been observing for a while that there were three emerging trends for improving medical outcomes with the use of healthcare data analytics.
+Salesforce has also recognized this trend and they have a new Salesforce Medical Cloud platform that is so helpful for our clients.
 The conference was a means for my company to network and perhaps find new clients.
 My boss felt we could also contribute to the ongoing discussions regarding the coding involved to create the means to gather data and analyze it.
 We were relaxing at a club after the last night of the conference when songs (Beautiful, Dirrty, and Fighter from the album Stripped started to play.
 The crowds reaction was pretty incredible.
 Whoa, it was Christina Aguiler.
 What a new look and sound.
 I later attended The Stripped Tour in 2003 as well as the Justified Tour.

 SO from one Christina Aguilera fan to all you other Christina Aguilera fans....Enjoy a nostalgic return to 2002-2003